bionic33375/CodeArduino/README.md

 # CodeArduino
-Code tidbits exploring the fascits of the Arduino/Code/ HW arena
+Code tidbits exploring the fascits of the Arduino/Code/ HW arenas